sabiairfan/MAIS_Bootcamp_Project/README.md

 This project's web application is a form that takes as input the various features listed above and predicts diabetes.

-This project uses sklearn, Flask, wtf, pandas, numpy, OS, GridSearchCSV to create the MLP model and predictions with a 77% accuracy.
+This project uses sklearn, Flask, wtf forms, pandas, numpy, OS, GridSearchCSV to create the MLP model and predictions with a 77% accuracy.